kyang04/Single-Multiplayer-BattleShip/README.md

 # Single-Multiplayer-BattleShip
 This project was made during the Northeastern Universiy 2023 Summer 1 semester for CS 3500 Object-Oriented Design.
 It is a modified version of the classic board game, Battleship, with both single and multiplayer modes.
 This modified game is called BattleSalvo.
+It was written using the MVC and Proxy design patterns

 ###Single Player vs. Multiplayer
 Single-player mode is selected when no command line arguments are given.
 In this case, the user will be playing against a computer player.